phyletica/lab-protocols/3rad-protocol.md

 ### 6. Bead Cleanup
-1. Pool P5-iTru7 PCR products into single tube
+1. Pool P5-iTru7 PCR products into single 1.5 mL tube.
 2. Mix pooled sample with 2X Speedbeads and briefly vortex.
 3. Allow sample to sit for 1 minute.
 4. Place sample on magnet stand until solution is completely clear and magnets have been drawn to the side of the tube.
 5. Carefully pipette solution from tube and discard.
-6. Wash sample twice with 500 &micro;L of 70% ETOH
+6. Wash sample twice with 500 &micro;L of 70% ETOH:
     1. Add 500 &micro;L of 70% ETOH to tube and let sit for 1 minute.
     2. Carefully pipette ETOH from tube.
     3. Repeat once.
     4. Use toothpick to remove remaining drops of ETOH and let stand until no ETOH remains.
-7. Re-suspend in 35 &micro;L [TLE Buffer Solution](https://phyletica.github.io/lab-protocols/tle.html)
+7. Re-suspend in 35 &micro;L [TLE Buffer Solution](https://phyletica.github.io/lab-protocols/tle.html).

 ### 7. Size Selection
 ##### Procedure
-Size select DNA with BluePippin
+Size select DNA with BluePippin.
 <!-- 1.
 Add 10 &micro;L internal size standard to 30 &micro;L of sample -->

 ### 8. Final Amplification with P5 and P7 Primers
 ##### Reagents